Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Validity criterion for the semiclassical approximation

-A natural way to investigate the validity of the semiclassical approximation is to evaluate the two-point correlation function for the current.
-There are several different two-point correlation functions including (i) $\langle J(t,x) J(t',x') \rangle $, (ii) the connected part, i.e., $\langle J(t,x) J(t',x') \rangle - \langle J(t,x)\rangle \langle J(t',x') \rangle $, (iii) the time ordered correlation function $\langle T( J(t,x) J(t',x')) \rangle $, etc. As discussed in~\cite{validitygravity}, for the case of the stress-energy tensor for a quantum field in curved space, there can be problems with some of these possibilities such as state-dependent divergences when the points come together.
-However, there is a correlation function that emerges naturally from the semiclassical theory itself and that is $\la [J(t,x),J(t',x')]\ra$.
-By perturbing the semiclassical backreaction equations one is led to the so-called linear response equation which describes the time evolution of perturbations about a given semiclassical solution.
+A natural way to estimate the size of quantum fluctuations is to evaluate the two-point correlation function for the current.
+There are several different two-point correlation functions including (i) $\langle J(t,x) J(t',x') \rangle $, (ii) the connected part, i.e., $\langle J(t,x) J(t',x') \rangle - \langle J(t,x)\rangle \langle J(t',x') \rangle $, (iii) the time-ordered correlation function $\langle T( J(t,x) J(t',x')) \rangle $, etc. There are problems associated with some of these, as described in Refs.~\cite{wu-ford, phillips-hu, validitygravity}.
+For example, it has been shown for the symmetric part of the stress-energy tensor two-point correlation function that there can be state-dependent divergences in the limit that the points come together~\cite{wu-ford}.
+A related issue is that it has been shown in at least one case in the limit that the points come together that different renormalization schemes can give different results for a particular quantity made from one component of the stress-energy tensor two-point correlation function~\cite{phillips-hu}.
+There can also be covariance issues with some of the quantities made from the stress-energy tensor two-point correlation function~\cite{validitygravity}.

-As discussed in the Introduction, in~\cite{validitygravity} a criterion was given for the validity of the semiclassical approximation in gravity which involves the stability of solutions to the linear response equations.
-In~\cite{validitypreheating} this criterion was modified and adapted to the case of the semiclassical approximation for quantum fields coupled to the inflaton field during the preheating phase of chaotic inflation.
-We use that criterion here.
-It states that the large \textit{N} semiclassical approximation will break down if any linearized gauge invariant quantity constructed from solutions to the linear response equation with finite non-singular initial data, grows rapidly for some period of time.
-Note that the criterion is in the form of a necessary but not sufficient condition for the validity of the semiclassical approximation.